mattyod/srcy/README.md

 *default value*: []

-You may wish to ignore certain image references within your code base, perhaps they refer to external resources with similar matching patterns or are described as plain text and not actually part of your project.
+You may wish to ignore certain resource references within your code base, perhaps they refer to external resources with similar matching patterns or are described as plain text and not actually part of your project.
 Any references you wish to exclude from Srcy's checks should be listed as such: